elgw/deconwolf/doc/dw.md

 : Border/edge handling. n=0: no padding. n=1: a compromise between memory/speed
 and quality. n=2 default.

+**\--offset v**
+: Add a positive number, $v$, to the image before processing, and then remove it before saving to disk.
+This can make the RL algorithm less sensitive to non-Poissonian noise (from the detector).
+A value close the standard deviation of the detector noise seems reasonable.

 **\--float**
 : Save the output using 32-bit floats, also turns off any scaling.
 Please note that without this flag, images will be saved as